ligato/vpp-agent/clientv1/README.md

 The API calls can be split into two groups:
  - **resync** applies a given (full) configuration.
-An existing configuration, if present, gets replaced.
+An existing configuration, if present, is replaced.
 The name is an abbreviation of *resynchronization*.
-It is used initially and after any system event that may leave the configuration out-of-sync while the set of outdated configuration options is impossible to determine (e.g. temporarily lost connection to data store).
+It is used initially and after any system event that may leave the configuration out-of-sync while the set of outdated configuration options is impossible to determine locally (e.g. temporarily lost connection to data store).
  - **data change** allows to deliver incremental changes of a configuration.